adelazalewski/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+A: when you create and name dansRoll variable in the global scope you asign it to a function and a closure, this opens up a local context. the closure is the returned function that has stored in memory the newRoll variable, in its scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+A:name the parameter is always the same and the newRoll variable that is in closure is the one that changes because it was stored in memory by the closure.

 c.
 What is the lexical scope of `newRoll`?
+A: lexical scope = a function has access to a variable that is defined in its calling context.
+so newRoll has a local scope/ local lexical scope.

 ### Task 2c - Exit Ticket